cbfacademy/mern-stack-project/client/README.md

-# Black Codher Personal Personal Project - Client side (frontend)
+# Black Codher Personal Personal Project - Client s"id"e (frontend)

 All of your front end code should be in this folder.

-Once you have your development environment up and running you'll be able to see the app running here:
+Once you have your development environment up and running you"ll be able to see the app running here:

 ```
 http://localhost:3000